 • Retaliation for workplace safety complaints

-• Retaliation for wage and hour or overtime complaints, and other labor code violations
+• Retaliation for wage and hour or overtime complaints, and other labor code violations such as unpaid wages

 • Healthcare workers’ exercise of statutory obligations to report apparent victims of abuse or neglect